rogerjbos/cryptor/README.md

 #### cryptor package
-R package to download crypto prices into R from the [CoinMarketCap](https://coinmarketcap.com/) web api
+R package to interface with Kraken's API and download crypto prices into R from the [CoinMarketCap](https://coinmarketcap.com/) web api

 #### Install the cryptor package from GitHub:
 ```